 Please, please, please do not allow your dogs to use it when you’re not home.

 That said, since this is pretty much the only small dog exercise wheel on the market, it’s the defacto best.

 While there aren’t many reviews, the majority of them are positive.

 - Training Door Included.
-Running Surface Mat for added comfort.
+Running Mat for added comfort.
 Many dogs will use the treadwheel to relieveboredom and get some exercisewhile their owners are gone.
 Be sure to check our our Video - If you feel a Treadmill would be a better option please go back to the Dog Treadmills page.
 A great way to exercise overweight dogs.
-UV resistant allows for outdoor use.
+Allows for outdoor use.

-- Free,off-leash exercise so your dog can run at his ownnatural pace.
+- off-leash exercise so your dog can run at his ownnatural pace.

 - Can be used anytime - even if your dog is home alone.
-Safe and Stable.
+Secure and Stable.

 Best Large dog exercise wheel

 One look at the ratings for the GoPet large exercise wheel is enough to send you running for the hills.